mauritzerick/project0/README.md

 ### Instructions ###
 Play the game that takes seconds to learn but weeks to build: **TIC TAC TOE**

+RULES FOR TIC-TAC-TOE

+1. The game is played on a grid that's 3 squares by 3 squares.

+2. You are X, your friend (or the computer in this case) is O. Players take turns putting their marks in empty squares.

+3. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.

+4. When all 9 squares are full, the game is over.
+If no player has 3 marks in a row, the game ends in a tie.

 ### Bugs
 * Hover effect disappeared after initial game completed.
-* Game won't load properly in mobile devices due to CSS bugs.
+* Game won't load properly in different screen devices due to CSS bugs.

 ### What I would do better in a future version
 * local storage.